mathworks-ref-arch/matlab-production-server-on-azure/README.md

     - Concurrent license type.
 To check your license type, see [MathWorks License Center](https://www.mathworks.com/licensecenter/).
     - Configured to use a network license manager on the virtual network.
 By default, the deployment of MATLAB Production Server includes a network license manager, but you can also use an existing license manager.
 In either case, activate or move the license after deployment.
 For details, see [Configure MATLAB Production Server License for Use on the Cloud](https://www.mathworks.com/help/mps/server/configure-matlab-production-server-license-for-use-on-the-cloud.html).
 -   A Microsoft Azure™ account.
+If you do not have a license, please contact your MathWorks representative [here](https://www.mathworks.com/company/aboutus/contact_us/contact_sales.html) or [request a trial license](https://www.mathworks.com/campaigns/products/trials.html?prodcode=PR).

 # Costs
 You are responsible for the cost of the Azure services used when you create cloud resources using this guide.
 Resource settings, such as instance type, affect